Israel criticises Swedish plan to recognise state of Palestine

 | JERUSALEM

-JERUSALEM Israel has described a plan by Sweden's new centre-left government to recognise the state of Palestine as being ill-considered in the absence of Middle East peace negotiations.
+JERUSALEM Israel has described a plan by Sweden's new centre-left government to recognise the state of Palestine as being ill-considered in the absence of Middle East peace negotiations and contrary to agreements.

-Swedish Prime Minister Stefan Lofven's announced the move during his inaugural address to Stockholm's parliament on Friday.
+Swedish Prime Minister Stefan Lofven announced the move during his inaugural address to Stockholm's parliament on Friday.

+Israeli Prime Minister Benjamin Netanyahu said that the Swedish declaration was counter-productive and would not facilitate a peace agreement with the Palestinians.

+"Unilateral moves are contrary to agreements.
+They will not bring peace closer, they will distance it.
+An agreement will only be reached through negotiations which will ensure Israel's national interests, with the security of Israel's citizens foremost among them," Netanyahu said in a statement on Sunday.

 Writing on Facebook, Lieberman also said he would summon the Swedish ambassador for a "conversation" at Israel's Foreign Ministry in Jerusalem.